BCAppsLimited/BankValidator/context-sensitive-help.md

 # AU Bank State Branches

+The **AU Bank State Branches** page shows the BSB numbers that have been downloaded as source data for the Australian Bank Validation from the Australian Payments Network.
+The page serves no real purpose other than to let you see the data that is being used to validate your bank accounts.

 # Bank Account Card

 The **Bank Account Card** has been modified to show a **Bank Account Validation Result** field immediately after the **Bank Account No.** field on the **General** tab.
-If you do not see this field, it could be because you are in a Production environment and you do not have a license assigned.
+If you do not see this field, it could be because you are in a Production environment and you do not have a license assigned or possibly the Bank Validator extension has not been activated.
 The value of this new field will show the results of attempting to validate the data in the **Bank Branch No.** and **Bank Account No.** fields.
 The validation is performed as soon as the page data is loaded and is re-validated whenever you edit the values in either the **Bank Branch No.** or **Bank Account No.** fields.
 You do not need to take action to perform the validation as this is handled automatically.
 The **Bank Account Validation Result** field is for information only and will not prevent any actions using the bank account record.

 # Bank Validator Setup